 Our Connecting the Hunter program, which we also call our ‘Pay it Forward’ program, provides an opportunity for small businesses, corporate organisations and individuals in the community to be active participants in responding to homelessness in the Newcastle and Hunter region.

 Our program is an extension of the successful Hunter Homeless Connect Day event and provides a dignified and practical way for businesses in the community to offer goods and services to people experiencing homelessness, all year round.
 It also provides opportunities for corporate organisations to support these businesses, and to help us raise awareness on the real issues around homelessness, reduce the stigma and break down the barriers.

 How Does It Work?

-- Businesses can sign up to the program to offer practical and free goods/services to people experiencing homelessness.
+- Businesses (cafes, food outlets and hairdressers) sign up to the program to offer practical goods/services.

-- People experiencing homelessness will receive these vouchers via referral from specialist homelessness services to be used at these nominated businesses to help with their immediate needs.
+- People experiencing homelessness will receive these vouchers via referral from support services – to be used at these businesses to help with their immediate needs.